 You are saying to one another, I choose you over all others.
 I choose you to share happiness with, I choose you to care for, I choose you to share my innermost self with.
 I choose you to have a family with, I choose you to grow old with, and I choose you to love forever.
 Today you choose to cross the threshold and enter into a new and lasting lifetime commitment to each other.

 You will have to keep choosing each other, every day throughout the years.
 Some days that will be easy, some days it will be harder.
-But during those hard times, if you will reflect back on today, and all of the reasons you chose to be here, all of the reasons you were excited to marry this person in front of you, you will continue to confirm your choice.
-We’re here to witness and celebrate this new beginning, and show our faith that you have made the perfect choice in each other.
-When you walk back down that aisle, side by side, it will be as husband and wife, and you will celebrate your marriage with the one that chose you!
+But during those hard times, if you will reflect back on today, and all of the reasons you chose to be here, you will continue to confirm your choice.
+We’re here to witness and celebrate this new beginning, and to show our faith that you have made the perfect choice in each other.
+When you walk back down that aisle, side by side, it will be as husband and wife, and you will celebrate the rest of your life with the one that chose you!

 The Art Of A Good Marriage by Wilferd Arlan Peterson

 Happiness in marriage is not something that just happens.
 A good marriage must be created.
 In the art of marriage, the little things are big things…It is never being too old to hold hands.
 It is remembering to say “I love you” at least once a day.
 It is never going to sleep angry.
-It is never taking the other for granted; the courtship should not end with the honeymoon, it should continue through all the years.
+It is never taking the other for granted.
 It is having a mutual sense of values and common objectives.
 It is standing together facing the world.
 It is forming a circle of love that gathers in the whole family.

 It is doing things for each other, not in the attitude of duty or sacrifice, but in the spirit of joy.
 It is speaking words of appreciation and demonstrating gratitude in thoughtful ways.
 It is not expecting the husband to wear a halo or the wife to have wings of an angel.
 It is not looking for perfection in each other.
 It is cultivating flexibility, patience, understanding and a sense of humor.
 It is having the capacity to forgive and forget.